-In 2017 Mr. Guglielmo made his debut with Little Opera Theater of New York in the local premiere of Carlisle Floyd's Prince of Players and joined the roster of the Princeton Festival to both make his role debut as the Duke (Don Carrasco) and cover Don Quixote in the Festival's summer production of Man of La Mancha.
-Mr. Guglielmo began the 2017–2018 season joining Piedmont Opera as Ponchel in the North Carolina premiere of Kevin Puts and Mark Campbell’s Pulitzer Prize-winning opera Silent Night.
+In 2017 Kyle made his debut with Little Opera Theater of New York in the local premiere of Carlisle Floyd's Prince of Players and joined the roster of the Princeton Festival to both make his role debut as the Duke (Don Carrasco) and cover Don Quixote in the Festival's summer production of Man of La Mancha.
+He began the 2017–2018 season joining Piedmont Opera as Ponchel in the North Carolina premiere of Kevin Puts and Mark Campbell’s Pulitzer Prize-winning opera Silent Night.

-Highlights of Mr. Guglielmo's 2016 activity include his Carnegie Hall debut as the Celebrant in Bernstein's Celebrations from MASS with the Yale Symphony, arranged and conducted by Maestro John Mauceri, and his debut with Brooklyn's LoftOpera as the Deuxième Coryphée in Le comte Ory.
+Highlights of Kyle’s 2016 activity include his Carnegie Hall debut as the Celebrant in Bernstein's Celebrations from MASS with the Yale Symphony, arranged and conducted by John Mauceri, and his debut with Brooklyn's LoftOpera as the Deuxième Coryphée in Le comte Ory.

-Mr. Guglielmo's notable musical theater performances include Curly in Oklahoma! at the University of North Carolina School of the Arts, broadcast in HD on North Carolina Public Television, and Giuseppe Naccarelli in The Light in the Piazza with Piedmont Opera.
+Kyle’s other notable musical theater performances include Giuseppe Naccarelli in The Light in the Piazza with Piedmont Opera.
 He can be heard as a Collegian in Jerome Kern's Roberta on the New World Records 2014 cast album.

 Mr. Guglielmo is an alumnus of the William Esper Studio in Manhattan, the A. J. Fletcher Opera Institute (University of North Carolina School of the Arts), and Georgia State University, in addition to fulfilling a young artist residency with Sarasota Opera.